bestadamdagoat/txVanityPlateChecker/README.md

      - Dev Branch gets updated frequently.
 All updates/mini issue fixes must be pushed to dev first.

 ## CONFIG.INI
+- NOTE: Leaving any of these unset/incorrectly set will set the variables to their defaults.
 1. `debug`
     - Can be set to either `true` or `false`.
 Enables/disables debug mode, which outputs the checklink with the query, the page, and the query.
 The default setting for this is `false`.
 2. `sleeptime`